maanadoona/CarND-Vehicle-Detection/writeup_template.md

 0.78 Seconds to train SVC...
 Test Accuracy of SVC =  0.9975

+I used the grid search to optimize the SVC's parameters (look test_svc.ipynb) I got the result of below.

+#Tuning hyper-parameters for precision

+Best parameters set found on development set:

+{'gamma': 0.0001, 'kernel': 'rbf', 'C': 1}

+So, I use the paramters but result is not good.

+I change some parameters and set the multi scales for near, mid and far cars.

+So it has much time to find the cars but performace is better than before.

 ![alt text][image5]

 And I use Heat Map to choose only one detected box rather than several boxes with svc.